ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: .source }

-The gcp (Get Current Pool) command, when passed nocreate, will return a description of the current parallel pool.
-If none has started yet, it returns nothing, i.e. an empty value.
-So if no parallel pool exists yet, this code will run the parpool command to initialize a pool.
-It is passed in the number of processor cores that exist on your computer.
+The gcp (Get Current Pool) command will return a description of the current parallel pool and is able to start the pool if none exists.
+With the 'nocreate' option, gcp only indicates whether a pool exists yet.
+So if a parallel pool is not started, then this code will run the parpool command to initialize a pool using the number of cores in the computer.

 ## Parallel Loops

 MATLAB has a `parfor` command that works like the usual `for` loop, except the loop runs in parallel.
-The main
+This allows for a familiar programming style when writing parallel code.
+The `parfor` command will be the focus of our discussion on parallel programming in MATLAB.

-Let us look at an example:
+Let us look at the example [code/parallel_fast/spectral_radius.m](../code/parallel_fast/spectral_radius.m):
 ~~~
-S = zeros(numHands, numPlayers);
-for i = 1:numPlayers
+for i = 1:n
-   S(:, i) = pctdemo_task_blackjack(numHands, i);
+    a(i) = max(abs(eig(rand(A))));
 end
 ~~~
 {: .source }

-This loop executes the function `pctdemo_task_blackjack`.
-It does this `N` times;  we call each time a loop iteration.
-To run this in parallel we need to change the `for` to a `parfor`:
+To convert the code to parallel we just switch to the `parfor` statement, and the loop's iterations will run in parallel [code/parallel_fast/spectral_radius_parallel.m](../code/parallel_fast/spectral_radius_parallel.m):

 ~~~
-S = zeros(numHands, numPlayers);
-parfor i = 1:numPlayers
+parfor i = 1:n
-   S(:, i) = pctdemo_task_blackjack(numHands, i);
+    a(i) = max(abs(eig(rand(A))));
 end
 ~~~
 {: .source }

-In this case, the conversion to parfor was easy.
-However, there are more details to look at to be able to successfully use parallel loops.
+In this case the conversion to parfor was easy.
+However, there are more details to look at to be able to successfully use parallel loops for other cases.

 ## Loop Independence

 The above code works because each loop iteration is independent.
-This means that values calculated in a previous iteration are not required in future iterations.
+This means that values calculated in a prior iteration are not required in subsequent iterations.
 This independence is necessary otherwise only one iteration could run at a time, with others waiting on results.
-So loops either must be independent, or you must be able to make them so in order to use parallel for loops.
+So loops either must be independent in order to use parallel for loops.

 For example, this loop would not work in parallel.
-In particular the value of z(i-1) is used in the loop calculate the value of z(i):
+In particular the value of z(i-1) is used in the loop to calculate the value of z(i):
 ~~~
 v = rand(1,1000);
 z = zeros(1,1000);